 Nomination papers are used to collect signatures of those registered voters who wish for your name to appear on the ballot.
 These papers are only available from the City Clerk's Office.
-While the office remains closed to the public, you may schedule an appointment to pick up nomination papers, or have them mailed to you at the address in your registered voter file.
+You may schedule an appointment to pick up nomination papers, or have them mailed to you at the address in your registered voter file.

-First, please complete the online survey found HERE.
-If you prefer to pick-up nomination papers, you can schedule an appointment to do so HERE.
+First, please complete the candidate profile form by clicking HERE.
+If you prefer to pick-up nomination papers in-person, please schedule an appointment to do so on the confirmation page of the above linked survey, or click HERE.
 If you choose to have the papers mailed to you, we will mail them to the address we have on the candidate's voter registration file.
 Please be sure to complete the candidate profile prior to scheduling an appointment for pick-up.

 Effective April 2, 2021

 Disclaimer: this page was created by the City Clerk’s Office to summarize resources available to you as a candidate in Northampton's municipal election.
 The information contained here may not be a complete list of all resources available.
 It is up to the candidate to be sure that they are in compliance with Massachusetts General Laws concerning all aspects of their candidacy.